 - 1. Go to the Network page. - 2.
+Choose Mobile Devices from the views selector.

-Locate the users or groups in the Active Directory folders or in Custom Groups and select the corresponding check boxes in the right-side pane.
+3. Locate the users or groups in the Active Directory folders or in Custom Groups and select the corresponding check boxes in the right-side pane.